nikiwit/Sara/README.md

 ### Environment Selection
 - Set `APURAG_ENV` to either `local` (default) or `production`
 - Or copy the appropriate `.env.local` or `.env.production` to `.env`

+*Request environment files for up-to-date settings (.env files are in gitignore by default for security reasons).*

 ### Local Environment (Laptops)
 - Optimized for lower resource usage